 At Churton Park School we encourage and invite students to engage in a number of roles to enhance their leadership skills and to be of service to their school.
 Through working collaboratively with their peers and other adults, students learn the importance of commitment, service and active participation in a common cause.

 After this process, Year 5 and 6 students are invited to apply for a role as a Student Councillor, this time presenting a speech which they deliver to their class.
-Two students are then selected from each class to meet regularly with the Principal to organise such events as the Karim Fundraiser.
+Two students are then selected from each class to meet regularly with the Deputy Principal to organise such events as the Karim Fundraiser and collecting student voice.
 They keep their classes informed of upcoming events, and bring ideas back to the whole group for discussion.

-Peer Mediation nominations of interest are called for early in the year, and students are trained to help solve minor issues in the playground.
-Following a set process, they are a visible presence in the playground on fine days and throughout the school on wet days, wearing their high vis vests.
-Students can use these Peer Mediators to help them solve disagreements in a fair and supportive way.
+In 2022 we are revamping our Peer Mediation programme and will be called the Connected Crew.
+At the start of the year, students will be trained to help solve minor issues in the playground.
+Following a set process, they will be a visible presence in the playground on fine days and throughout the school on wet days, wearing their high vis vests.
+Students can use then Connected Crew to help them solve disagreements in a fair and supportive way.

 Year 6 students are also invited to be of service as a Road Patroller, either on duty before school or after school.
 Training the previous year is provided from the Police Education Officer, and refresher courses are held regularly.
 Either a teacher or parent supervises this duty every day.
 Wet weather gear is provided for all patrollers.
 A roster is drawn up each term to ensure continuity and safety for all.